jinyorjin/SIT305-HD-Task4.0-DentalEasy/README.md

 - Gradle build system
 - Target SDK: 36 (Android 16)

-The project uses version control (Git) to track iterative development.
+Git was used to track development progress and manage version control.

 ## Safety Handling

-Before sending user input to Gemini, the app checks for urgent dental keywords such as severe pain, bleeding, swelling, trauma, fever, infection, or abscess.
+Before sending user input to the Gemini API, the app checks for urgent dental keywords such as severe pain, bleeding, swelling, trauma, fever, infection, or abscess.

-If urgent keywords are detected, the app does not send the text to Gemini.
+If any of these keywords are detected, the app does not send the request to Gemini.
 Instead, it displays a safety message advising the user to contact a dentist or emergency health service.

-This is because DentalEasy is designed for dental literacy only and does not provide diagnosis, treatment, or emergency medical advice.
+This ensures the app remains appropriate for dental literacy use and avoids providing unsafe or misleading advice.

 ## Android 16 Back Navigation Compatibility

-DentalEasy supports modern Android back navigation by enabling `android:enableOnBackInvokedCallback="true"` in the AndroidManifest for the main activities.
+DentalEasy supports modern Android back navigation behaviour.

-For secondary screens such as CategoryDetailActivity and HistoryActivity, the app uses AndroidX `OnBackPressedDispatcher` with `OnBackPressedCallback`.
-This means both the system back button/gesture and the custom back buttons follow the same supported back navigation path.
+The app enables `android:enableOnBackInvokedCallback="true"` in the AndroidManifest and uses `OnBackPressedDispatcher` with `OnBackPressedCallback` for secondary screens.

-This approach keeps the existing Activity-based navigation structure while improving compatibility with Android 16 behaviour.
+This ensures compatibility with newer Android navigation systems, including predictive back gestures, while maintaining consistent behaviour across all screens.

 ## Future Improvements

-- Improve AI response quality using better prompt design
+- Improve AI response quality through better prompt design
-- Add caching for faster responses
+- Add caching to reduce response time
-- Expand local knowledge base for better offline support
+- Expand the local knowledge base for improved offline support
-- Improve accessibility (font scaling, contrast)
+- Improve accessibility features such as font scaling and contrast